-In the simplest of terms, a blockchain is data that is processed and recorded by a group of computers, who work together to ensure the authenticity and security of these data transactions.
-In a more abstract and forward-thinking perspective, it’s the potential future of financial transactions, one that is not bound by global location, or beholden to overseeing bodies.
+In the simplest of terms, a blockchain is a group of computers that works together to process and record data, ensuring the authenticity and security of the data transactions.
+From a more abstract and forward-thinking perspective, it’s the potential future of financial transactions, one that is not bound by global location or dependent on third-party intermediaries.

 One of blockchain’s main features is the way it records data, which is:

 Bitcoin was the first application utilising blockchain technology (ironically, the term ‘blockchain’ was introduced after Bitcoin).
-The technology is now utilised in other cryptocurrency projects or business applications such as trade finance, remittance, e-commerce.
-Even Maersk, a shipping and transportation consortium, has unveiled plans for a blockchain solution to streamline marine insurance.
+The technology is now utilised in other cryptocurrency projects and business applications, such as trade finance, remittance, and e-commerce.

-Blockchain is a distributed system.
-Many problems that blockchain encounters are already discussed or even solved in a distributed system.
+Blockchain is a distributed system, where hardware or software components located at networked computers communicate and coordinate their actions by passing messages.
+Many problems that blockchain encounters have already been discussed or solved in a distributed system.

 The key characteristics of a distributed system are:

 Concurrency means that multiple computations are happening simultaneously on different machines.
 It may seem intuitive, but complexity arises about how numerous machines should work together (see below).

 In a distributed system, every participant, or machine, has equal weight in deciding what is right or wrong.
 There is no single source of truth in a distributed system.
 For instance, Machine A may believe now is 11:13 a.m., while Machine B may believe it is 11:14 a.m.